 - NAME OF VIRUS AND ILLNESS: The World Health Organization has named the new coronavirus SARS-CoV-2 (“severe acute respiratory syndrome coronavirus 2”).
 The disease SARS-CoV-2 causes is called “coronavirus disease 2019” (COVID-19).

 - SYMPTOMS: SARS-CoV-2 appears to cause fever and cough in nearly all cases of symptomatic COVID-19, and shortness of breath if severe.
-Decreased sense of smell, and a corresponding decrease sense of taste, has been reported to be associated with COVID-19 as well.
+Decreased sense of smell, and a corresponding decrease sense of taste, has been reported to be associated with COVID-19 as well in a significant percentage of patients.
 Other symptoms such as diarrhea, sore throat, headache, are less common, but can be see in COVID-19.
 Chest x-ray usually shows pneumonia in both lungs (“bilateral pneumonia”).
 PLEASE NOTE: “Pneumonia” refers to lung tissue inflammation caused by bacteria, viruses, and other medical issues.
 Vaccines that we have in the US to protect against pneumococcal pneumonia (Pneumovax, Prevnar 13), a bacterial infection, DO NOT provide protection against COVID-19.
 In fact, there is no evidence that any vaccine we currently possess (“flu,” measles, etc.) provides any protection whatsoever against coronavirus.
 These vaccines provide important protection against other diseases, some of which can even develop alongside COVID-19.

 - TESTING FOR ANTIBODIES: If you or your doctor believe you have had COVID-19 and you have recovered and are no longer considered contagious, testing of antibodies (IgM and IgG) is ramping up.
 These tests usually involve a patient having their blood drawn and sent to a laboratory, with results taking up to a few days to return.
 We send bloodwork to a lab that uses Abbot technology at Travel Medicine Consultations in NYC.
 Many rapid antibody tests involving blood, nasal swabs, or sputum performed on-site (also called “point -of-service” tests) are already being manufactured and distributed, without proper analysis or FDA oversight.
 These tests are likely much less accurate and are not recommended by the World Health Organization currently.
 Some have already been shown to have a high false negative or, worse, false positive rate (erroneously identifying a person as having antibodies when they actually do not).
 All antibody tests should be performed at least 3-4 weeks after COVID-19 symptoms or exposure…less time elapsed than that results in a much higher false negative rate.
 A positive antibody test may mean you have short-term immunity, but we do not know that for certain, yet.